Hamirpur district, Uttar Pradesh

 Hamirpur district is one of the 75 districts of Uttar Pradesh state of India and Hamirpur town is the district headquarters.
 Hamirpur district is a part of Chitrakoot Division.
 The district occupies an area of 4,121.9 km^{2}.
 The district has a population of 1,104,285 (2011 census).
 As of 2011 it is the third least populous district of Uttar Pradesh (out of 71), after Mahoba and Chitrakoot.
-Two major rivers Yamuna and Betwa meet here.
-On the banks of river Betwa lies the "Coarse sand" which is exported to many parts in U.P.
+Two major rivers Yamuna and Betwa meet in the district.